HelloThePixel/open-source-card-collector/README.md

 (You can use the included Template Character as a base for making new cards!)

 Create a new folder in your computer and name it whatever you want.
-Inside it, put a .png or .jpg file named "sprite" with a 1:1 ration (the template image is 288x288).
+Inside it, put a .png or .jpg file named "sprite" with a 1:1 ratio (the template image is 288x288).
 Keep in mind that this image will be displayed as both a square and a rectangle (look at the Template Character sprite for reference)
 In addition to that, put a file named info.json.
 This will contain all the info for the character.
 ```json
 {